vincentiusronalto/portfolio-stories-client/README.md

 Link to
 [Server](https://github.com/vincentiusronalto/portfolio-stories-server)

-Client deployed to Netlify
+Client is deployed to Netlify
-Server deployed to Heroku
+Server is deployed to Heroku